Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Interstitial fluid

 Answer is C: “Intercellular” means between cells.
-So matrix is fibres and ground substance (but no cells).
+So matrix is fibres and ground substance (but no cells). - Which statement about the plasma membrane is INCORRECT?

 A. It is selectively permeable.